vladimiryardan/Taffy-Wiki/So-you-want-to:-Use-an-external-bean-factory-(like-ColdSpring)-to-resolve-dependencies-of-your-resources.md

 In this example, however, we're going to put a resource CFC into the `/resources` folder, with a dependency defined, so that Taffy will inject the depended-on bean from ColdSpring.

+### Use a setter to have the dependency injected at runtime

 In `/resources/artfartCollection.cfc`:

 ```cfm